 To save time (and money), I suggest you check out the restaurants very close to the Rijksmuseum (and the Museum Square) where you will get a 15% discount with your I Amsterdam Card.
 These are actually very popular and during the COVID time, you have to book a slot on their website.

 - De Hoop op d’Swarte Walvis – Dutch

 - Wagamama Max – Japanese

-PLEASE NOTE that the first two restaurants only offer lunch discount with the I Amsterdam card.
+PLEASE NOTE that the first two restaurants only offer lunch discounts with the I Amsterdam card.
 It is always good to show your I Amsterdam card before you order.

-I actually made the mistake of not properly seeing the restaurants and bar listed in the discount section.
-I remember walking past 1-2 such restaurants / pubs and thinking that they are probably too expensive for me and I didn’t go in.
+I actually made the mistake of not properly seeing the restaurants and bars listed in the discount section.
+I remember walking past 1-2 such restaurants/pubs and thinking that they are probably too expensive for me so I didn’t go in.